 In a Plan A model, the fire service agency provides "working condition fringe benefits" to volunteers on a tax-free basis and without reporting these benefits on a W-2.
 The way to identify a working condition fringe benefit is to ask whether, if the volunteer paid for the benefit personally, the volunteer would be entitled to a deduction under §162 of the Code (trade or business expenses) or §167 (depreciation and amortization).
-Training (in-house and off-site), conferences, and classes that are directly connected to the activity of volunteering (such as communication or leadership classes for an officer, for example) are examples.
+Training (in-house and off-site), conferences, and classes that are directly connected to the activity of volunteering (such as fire or emergency training, or perhaps communication or leadership classes for an officer, for example) are examples.
 There is no dollar limit on these amounts for this type of training or education, because they are considered for the primary benefit of the fire service agency, although amounts expended must be reasonable given the duties of a volunteer.
 Cell phones or cell phone plan coverage can be provided if used for agency-related purposes.
 None of these items are included in the volunteer's gross income, and are not reported on a W-2.
-Nor should they trigger "employee" status for wage/hour or PERS purposes.
+Nor should they trigger "employee" status for wage/hour purposes and will not be treated as "subject salary" for PERS purposes.
 In fact, all of the benefits listed as "Typically Provided" on p.
 21 likely qualify as working condition fringe benefits.
-Other examples would include personal liability insurance related to volunteering, additional training or conferences for fire or emergency services, SCBA spectacle kits, subscriptions to fire- or emergency-related publications, and memberships in fire- or emergency-related associations.
+Other examples would include personal liability insurance related to volunteering, additional training or conferences for fire or emergency services, SCBA spectacle kits, subscriptions to fire- or emergency-related publications, and memberships in fireor emergency-related associations.